 ‘So I’ve got these stale pale male publishers begging to immortalise my every utterance or whatever,’ she said into the mike in an exhausted tone, and yawned, and sucked her smoke, and scratched an itch inside her knee-high boots.
 The boots were black, her jeans were black, singlet too, and her hair and eyes.
 We’d watched her, over a few short years, chrysalis from a waif with an unoriginal impedimenta of teenage angst into a bouff-haired militant in black and khaki with two holes cut out of her tank top so her pierced nipples could, in her words, “breathe.”

-‘And I have allowed my manuscript to be published by Defiant Press, y’know,’ Miranda drolled.
+‘So, like, I’ve allowed my art to be published by some mainstreamer, y’know,’ Miranda drolled.
 ‘Just more publisher-pigs trying to immortalise a nigga’s words while she’s still alive.
 Course, none of you have to worry about publishers vampiring on your talent, lol.’
 She aimed her eyes at us.
-She even glared at Mrs Gladys Fotheringay, winner of the 2013 Romance Writers Guild First Kiss Award.
+She even glared at Mrs Gladys Fotheringay, winner of the 2013 Romance Writers Guild Best Kiss Award.
 Miranda took a slurp of her mulled wine, took the black necktie off her chest, tied it around her eyes in solidarity with blindfolded political prisoners being executed by firing squad, then launched into her West Papua Resistance poem.
 Six minutes after the red light had come on and Miranda was supposed to have been clapped off the stage by our emcee, she ripped off the blindfold and lurched into a tribal dance.
 Miranda X – about to be named the nation’s most innovative literary doyen for her poem ‘Everything That’s Totally Not Xenophobic about Brexit,’ which consisted of three blank pages – then pulled her singlet over her head and stood proudly, panting, chubby breasts outthrust, hands on hips, bathed in a standing ovation.
 Within seconds there was a mob of people three-deep at the tiny bar fighting to buy her a kombucha and a gluten-free slice.
 Amongst them was Magnus Nilssen, our neurotic young essayist who’d had his romantic overtures to Miranda rejected repeatedly.
 Miranda was seen to kiss Magnus on the cheek, for a moment, before kissing the cheek of Sir Richard Bradbury instead.
 He’d once given Miranda $400 rent when she was facing homelessness.
 Miranda’s weary face tonight, however, indicated everyone was just an adoring blur.

 The rest of us sat stroking our Clearfiles, trying not to let her afterglow scorch the precious words we’d gone to Warehouse Stationery to have painstakingly printed, the cheeky limericks, the rhyming ballads, the excerpts from the historical novellas we’d never complete.
 We queued, waiting for the privilege of snapping a selfie with the literary queen we’d nurtured.
 We airkissed, we hugged, we flattered.
 We did every nice thing we could to keep her from realising we wanted to destroy her.